Skip to content

 However, perhaps the most striking feature is the silhouetted dust, which appears as dark clouds within the Eagle nebula.

 A large section of the Eagle Nebula, with four of the Hubble Space Telescope’s iconic images superimposed atop the relevant region of the larger nebula.
-The Pillars of Creation, at center, are arguably the most iconic nebular feature of all.
+Although these features, highlighted by the central Pillars of Creation, are incredibly interesting because of the neutral matter still present, most of the nebula is instead simply an empty, cavernous void littered with isolated stars and star clusters.

 These dust-rich regions, highlighted in the image above based on the locations where certain advanced observatories have looked at them in great detail, represent the last refuges where new star-formation is still occurring.
 The Eagle Nebula, although nearing the end of its life in terms of being an active birthplace of new stars, still has a way to go before the cessation is complete.
 In particular, toward the center of the nebula, a particularly dense collection of dusty tendrils can be found.
 These three column-like structures, appropriately, are known as the Pillars of Creation.